SMosegaard/cds-vis/assignments/assignment-3/README.md

     - Generate a classification report and save it for further analysis
     - Plot and save training and validation loss and accuracy curves to visualize model performance

+To gain a better understanding of the code, all functions in the script ```document_classifier.py``` have a short description.

 For the purpose of comparing different model adjustments, three parameters were modified: the optimizer, batch normalization, and data augmentation.
 This resulted in six distinct model architectures, including two baseline models with the adam and SGD optimizers, two implementing batch normalization, and two with data augmentation.
 The results will be summarized and discussed below.

 ## Data source